-This software version includes an option to log depth, settings, and some external data if applied.
+An option is available for logging of depth, settings, and some external data if applied.
 To activate this function, the HISTORY button must be on one of the following two settings:

 Loop: In case of "loop" mode the oldest recordings file will be deleted, when the disk is full.